man-shu/Editable-Invoice/README.md

 # Editable-Invoice
-A simple HTML-based billing software
+A simple HTML-based billing software with in-built GST calculator.